Data model in the interface

 {% hint style="info" %}

-**Info:** It is also possible to use **one-way binding** of a field to the model in situations where we only want to display a value from the model on the form, but not update it based on user input.
-Such a one-time read is implemented, for example, by inserting a reference to a model variable in texts (labels) or using the component property **`valueSourceId`**, which will fetch the value from the model read-only only.
+**Info:** One can also use **one-way binding** of a field to the model in situations where we only want to display a value from the model on the form, but not update it based on user input.
+Such a one-time read is implemented, for example, by inserting a reference to a model variable into text (labels) or using the component property **`valueSourceId`**, which will fetch the value from the model in read-only mode only.
 By default, however, for editable fields we use two-way binding so that the entered data is saved.

 {% endhint %}

-It should be remembered that **not every form component can be bound to the model**.
-A data model only makes sense for fields that store values.
-Therefore, we will not bind to the model, for example, such elements as:
+Remember that **not every form component can be bound to the model**.
+The data model only makes sense for fields that store values.
+Therefore, we will not bind to the model elements such as:

 * links (hyperlinks),